'Adele One Night Only' promises hits, stars and 'filthy jokes'

 "I invite you to join me for one night only," Adele says to the camera.

-With her highly anticipated new album dropping soon, Adele performed a special concert in Los Angeles that drew some big names like Tyler Perry, James Corden and Lizzo.
+With her highly anticipated new album dropping soon, Adele recorded the concert at the scenic Griffith Observatory in Los Angeles.
+Big names like Tyler Perry, James Corden and Lizzo attended the performance.

 "Get you, Lizzo, You think you're going to outshine me babe?"
 Adele jokingly asked the singer who was in the audience at the concert.